IRIS-Digital-Dosimeter/IRIS-Obsidian-Vault/IRIS/Quick Starts/MDA Datalogger.md

 ---

 ## About
-This is a guide on how to set up and operate the new M4 datalogger and accompanying plotter script for the 2025 MD Anderson trip.
+This is a guide on how to set up and operate the new M4 datalogger, accompanying plotter script, and experimental GUI app for the 2025 MD Anderson trip.

 ## Setting Up Your Computer and M4!